-- 6. Medical or mental health staff shall maintain materials related to a PREA incident such as timeline of treatment, contraception, and sexually transmitted diseases.
-This information is only to be used as part of the investigation, to inform treatment plans, administrative decisions or to make housing or programming assignments of youth. - 7.
-Medical and mental health staff may not report any prior sexual victimization for youth 18 or older that occurred outside the facility unless the youth gives informed consent, either verbally or in writing.
-This shall be clearly documented in the medical file. - 8.
-The Superintendent shall ensure that the alleged victim is permitted access to hotlines to discuss the incident with an outside victim advocacy party and shall ensure the youth is sent to the emergency room immediately for access to emergency contraception and screening for sexually transmitted diseases.
-Emergency room staff may also collect evidence, if applicable, during this visit. - 9.
-When an external victim advocate is not available, a trained internal victim advocate shall be made available. - 10.
-Youth who are alleged to be victims or perpetrators shall be referred to mental health for follow up and reassessed for risk. - 11.
-Alleged victims shall be given access a forensic medical examination, access to testing for sexually transmitted diseases, and access to a pregnancy test if applicable.
-If the results of the pregnancy test are positive, the female shall be given timely and comprehensive access to all lawful, pregnancy related medical services. - 12.
+- 7. Medical or mental health staff shall maintain materials related to a PREA incident such as timeline of treatment, contraception, and sexually transmitted diseases.
+This information is only to be used as part of the investigation, to inform treatment plans, administrative decisions or to make housing or programming assignments of youth. - 8.
+Medical and mental health staff may not report any prior sexual victimization for youth 18 or older which occurred outside the facility unless the youth gives informed consent, either verbally or in writing.
+This shall be clearly documented in the medical file. - 9.
+The Superintendent shall ensure the alleged victim is permitted access to hotlines to discuss the incident with an outside victim advocacy party and shall ensure the youth is sent to the emergency room immediately for access to emergency contraception and screening for sexually transmitted diseases.
+Emergency room staff may also collect evidence, if applicable, during this visit. - 10.
+When an external victim advocate is not available, a trained internal victim advocate shall be made available. - 11.
+Youth who are alleged to be victims or perpetrators shall be referred to mental health for follow up and reassessed for risk. - 12.
+Alleged victims shall be given access to a forensic medical examination, access to testing for sexually transmitted diseases, and access to a pregnancy test if applicable.
+If the results of the pregnancy test are positive, the female youth shall be given timely and comprehensive access to all lawful, pregnancy related medical services.
+All services shall be offered free of charge to the youth and paid by the facility, as needed. - 13.
 The Superintendent shall notify the Division Human Resources as required for potential disciplinary action.